 Many of us are making strides towards living a more eco-friendly life, and that can include your mattress.
 This weekend at Nolah Sleep you can save up to $650 on the Natural 11 latex hybrid, a hypoallergenic mattress designed with natural and organic materials.
-We haven't tested this model but we have tried another option from this brand – head to our Nolah Evolution 15 mattress review to see what we thought.
+We haven't tested this model but we have tried a couple of other options from this brand – head to our Nolah Evolution 15 mattress review and Nolah Original 10 hands-on review to see what we thought.

 The Natural 11 uses a mix of Talalay latex, organic cotton and GOTS organic wool to create a breathable and comfortable sleeping surface.
 The benefits to your sleep comfort include deeper pressure relief, plus targeted support for different areas of your body.